Best Practice Guide to Dewatering Excavations

 Good dewatering sediment filter bags are reusable so you can empty them out when full of sediment then carry on pumping.
 The emptied spoil can be reused on site.

 For lengthy dewatering jobs, filters will eventually clog so make sure you have spares on site.
 Check the specification of your filters for how much sediment and oil they will retain, and how often they can be reused, to gauge how many you might need.
 The type of geology will also affect the life of the filter; very fine sediments like clay will clog filters more quickly.

 If you want to increase the speed of your dewatering operation, consider using a Green Rhino Manifold System to harness four, six or eight sediment dewatering filters.

-Most responsible constructors and contractors understand their environmental obligations but it can be a challenge getting buy-in at ground level.
+Most responsible constructors and contractors understand their environmental obligations when dewatering excavations but it can be a challenge getting buy-in at ground level.
 Faced with the prospect of project disruption or unbudgeted costs, operatives might be tempted to take shortcuts.
 You can encourage compliant behaviour by providing easy-to-implement solutions like Dewatering Filters, Oil Retention Pillows and Oil Detection Strips.

 You might also find these guides helpful: